EvolveWork/EvolveWork-hugo/content/evolve/index.md

 ## Details

-+ Monthly memberships only (I'm trying to minimize management overhead, so until I can figure out a hands-off way to do daily memberships, it's only monthly).
-Minimum one-month registration.
 + Memberships include 24/7 access via electronic locks connected to your smart phone.
 + Invoicing is automatic and you may set up automatic payments as well.
 + A contract, including a code of conduct, is coming.